pathnavigator package

 list

-Print the contents of the folder, including subfolders and files.
+Print the contents of the folder, including subfolders and files in the pn object.
+Users should run scan() if the folder structure has changed.

 Examples